History of Nottingham Forest F.C.: Brian Clough (1979–93)

 In the summer of 1991, Forest signed Millwall striker Teddy Sheringham for a club record fee of £2 million.
 Sheringham would score 20 goals in his debut season, helping Forest reach a third Football League Cup final in four years, though this time they lost 1–0 to Manchester United.
 They also won the Full Members Cup for a second time, beating Southampton 3–2 after extra time.
 Forest had played in seven domestic cup finals at Wembley in five seasons winning five of the finals.
 Forest finished eighth in the league to earn a place in the new FA Premier League.

 During the summer of 1992 Des Walker signed for Sampdoria.
 On 16 August 1992, on the opening day of the new season, Forest beat Liverpool 1–0 at home in the first ever live televised Premier League game; Sheringham scored the only goal.
 A week later Sheringham was sold to Tottenham for £2.1 million.
 Over the next few months, Forest were frequently linked with strikers including Stan Collymore, Andy Cole and Dean Saunders, but Clough opted not to replace Sheringham and without his goals, Forest's form slumped.
 They were also without the defensive skills of Des Walker, who had been sold to Sampdoria that summer.

 They did not win another league match until mid-October, at which point they were bottom of the league.
 Forest spent most of the season bottom of the Premier League.
 Clough's final signing, striker Robert Rosario, arrived at the City Ground in March 1993, but failed to inspire a turnaround for his new club.

 In April, it was announced that Clough would retire at the end of the season.
 His 18-year managerial reign ultimately ended with relegation, which was confirmed after a 2–0 home defeat against fellow strugglers Sheffield United at the beginning of May.
 The final game of that season was away at Ipswich; Forest lost 2–1.
 Ironically his son Nigel scored the last goal of the Clough era.
 Relegation and the departure of Clough was followed by Keane's £3.75 million British record fee transfer to Manchester United.

 Brian Clough remains Nottingham Forest's most successful manager.
 All but two of the club's major honours - their 1898 and 1959 FA Cup wins - were won during his reign.
-Since his departure, Forest have not won a major trophy and have only spent four seasons in the top-flight; their last Premier League campaign ended in 1999.
+Since his departure, Forest have not won a major trophy.
 The Executive Stand at the City Ground was renamed the Brian Clough stand in his honour.
 In 2008, a statue of Clough was unveiled by his widow Barbara on King Street, just off Old Market Square in the City Centre.
 In 2015, the main stand at the City Ground was renamed the Peter Taylor stand, in recognition of Taylor's contribution to the club.